Green River/Duwamish GRP

 Contact Phone Email

-Puyallup Tribe (253) 573-7986 brandon.reynon@puyalluptribe.com
+Puyallup Tribe of Indians, THPO 253-573-7965 Brandon.Reynon@PuyallupTribe-nsn.gov

-Squaxin Island Tribe (360) 432-3850 rfoster@squaxin.us
+Squaxin Island Tribe, THPO 360-432-3850 rfoster@squaxin.us

 Discovery of Human Skeletal Remains

 Any human remains, burial sites, or burial-related materials that are discovered during a spill response must be treated with respect at all times (photographing human remains is prohibited to all except the appropriate authorities).
-Refer to the National Historic Preservation Act Compliance Guidelines (NWACP Section 9403) during an emergency response.
+Refer to National Historic Preservation Act Compliance Guidelines (NWACP Section 9403) during an emergency response.

 Procedures for the Discovery of Cultural Resources